 At The Champion Firm, P.C., our legal team understands how much a serious car accident can disrupt your life.
 You shouldn’t have to suffer because of someone else’s recklessness.
 Let us fight for you to win the compensation you deserve.

-Our diverse team of seasoned trial lawyers has a track record of success in handling Georgia car accident claims, including:
+Our diverse team of seasoned accident injury lawyers has a track record of success in handling Georgia car accident claims, including:

 $2.06 million recovered for the family of a man killed in a car crash